gambiolo/tortuga-guardian/index.md

 ## Gypsylab8 and Mycelium

-### Brazilian nomadic laboratory for interspecific relationship in the Technoscene.
+### Brazilian nomadic laboratory for interspecific relationship in the bio-technosphere

 On a bright afternoon on a mediterranean coast landed a bottle with a message inside.

-''We need help with mycelium floating structure stop Brazil has no acces to western academic elite knowledge stop everyhting looks pattented stop''
+''We need help with mycelium floating structure stop Brazil has no acces to western academic elite stop everything is pattented stop''

 Gypsylab8 sent the message from Sao Paulo, we wrote a little story back in 2018 about his lab ([also presenting Mossdef the invisible tardigrade](https://elpaquetedigitanne.substack.com/p/tardigrade-invazion-inter-plannetary-invazion-and-non-human-studies-gambiologistsession-9616708d223f)